makerdao/community/faqs/vault.md

 ## Are there different types of Vaults?

 Yes.
-Each collateral type may have multiple Vault types.
+Each Collateral type may have multiple Vault types.

-## What kind of collateral can I use?
+## What kind of Collateral can I use?

-In Multi-Collateral Dai, accepted collateral types are determined by MKR token holders through the MakerDAO governance process.
-For a current list of collateral types and Vault types, visit [Oasis Borrow](https://oasis.app/borrow) or other Maker Vault front-ends.
+In Multi-Collateral Dai, accepted Collateral types are determined by MKR token holders through the MakerDAO governance process.
+For a current list of Collateral types and Vault types, visit [Oasis Borrow](https://oasis.app/borrow) or other Maker Vault front-ends.

 ## Who can open a Vault?